Terenceyuyue/varFEM/README.md

 FEM1D.m and main_FEM1D.m introduce FEM programming of one dimensional problems.
 The assembly of stiffness matrix and load vector is explained in detail.

 ## 2-D Poisson equation
-The source codes of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP1.m, PoissonP2.m and PoissonP3.m.
+The source code of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP1.m, PoissonP2.m and PoissonP3.m.

 ## Linear elasticity equations